telerik/kendo-ui-builder/docs/extension-points/custom-templates/custom-components.md

     import { config } from './shared.config';

-    // You can modify or replace module config here import { MyCalendarComponent } from './custom-components/my-calendar/my-calendar.component'; // import the component from the folder you put its files
+    // You can modify or replace module config here import { MyCalendarComponent } from './custom-components/my-calendar/my-calendar.component'; // import the component from the folder where you put its files

     config.declarations.push(MyCalendarComponent); // push it to the declarations array config.exports.push(MyCalendarComponent); // don't forget to export your component so it can be used by other modules too